The Library’s annual fellowship in digital scholarship started in 2020.

 The call is currently closed for The National Librarian’s Research Fellowship in Digital Scholarship 2020-21.
-We hope to put out a new call for the 2021-22 Fellowship position in early 2021.
+We will put out a new call for the 2021-22 Fellowship position in late 2020/early 2021.

 This Fellowship supports an exciting opportunity for a three-month period of research into of any aspect of the Library’s data collections available on the Data Foundry (https://data.nls.uk/), using data science or other digital research methods or techniques.
 Fellows should undertake research for a significant piece of publishable work using one or more of these newly-released data collections.

 As a digital fellowship, occupation of the National Librarian’s Digital Scholarship Research Fellowship does not require residency within the Library: we welcome applications for remote ’residency’.
 The Fellow should, however, ensure that they remain in regular contact with the Library throughout the three month period and offer digital updates for staff and external audiences.

 The Fellow should also use some of the award to visit the Library for at least one week during the three month period, to present findings, contribute to the Library’s public and internal events programmes and deliver any other in-person engagement activities (for example, around the methodology and approach to the project).
 Any lectures must be delivered in the English, Scots or Gaelic languages.
 If travel restrictions continue, online alternatives should be offered.